luismurao/tenm/cran-comments.md

 ## Resubmission

+* TRUE and FALSE instead of T and F in function arguments.

+## Resubmission

 This resubmission incorporates the following revisions based on the reviewer's feedback:

 * I have utilized single quotes for the package name in the description file.